 No one has done as much to keep alive the story of Coal Creek, the Coal Creek Wars and the Coal Creek and Briceville tragedies than Barry Thacker and Carol Moore, who run the Coal Creek Watershed Foundation.
 This organization has helped save and restore buildings and cemeteries in Rocky Top and Briceville.
 It conducts free tours and field trips of the historic sites in the area.
 It even helps finance scholarships for local students.

 Barry and Carol have also presented at every single one of our Tennessee History for Kids tent revivals.
-Here (on the left) is a photo of Barry Thacker with some teachers at the 2018 tent revival event in Knoxville.
+Here (above) is a photo of Barry Thacker with some teachers at the 2018 tent revival event in Knoxville.